 Your baby’s library won’t be complete without this classic baby book.
 Known as a circular tale (beginning and ending in the same place), If You Give a Mouse a Cookie follows a series of events when a boy gives a mouse a cookie.
 The mouse then proceeds to ask for a glass of milk in addition to a laundry list of requests.
 Kids will love the storyline that unfolds with every page.

 No beddy-bye is complete without a reading from my mom or dad of this lasting tale.
 It creates a lulling tone that prepares your bundle of joy for sleep, with readers saying goodnight to everything in sight in the book, such as the room, moon, stars, lights, and even socks.

-From California-based bilingual children’s book publisher Lil’ Libros, the colorful board book introduces niños to their first English and Spanish words.
-Based on Loteria, a game similar to bingo, the picture book highlights the traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose) and more.
+The colorful board book from California-based bilingual children’s book publisher Lil’ Libros, introduces niños to their first English and Spanish words.
+Based on Loteria, a game similar to bingo, the picture book highlights traditional game cards, such as el gallo (the rooster), la luna (the moon), la rosa (the rose), and more.

 Teach your kiddo the meanings behind certain crystals, such as amethyst, quartz, and fluorite, to name a few.
 The new-age board book is great for parents who want their children to learn of positive energies and the mind-body connection from these gems.
 The Mind-Body Baby collection, published by Imprint, offers additional titles on chakras, zodiac, and meditation.

 Get ready for your babies’ and toddlers’ attention to be held.
 This adventurous lift-the-flap board book makes readers go on a hide-and-seek quest to find young mouse Masie.
 The interactive flaps provide a peekaboo-like feeling that keeps little ones on their toes.

 Giraffes Can’t Dance